-- response to risks presented by incidents involving children with additional vulnerability -SEND, mental health or with medical conditions, - duties under the Equality Act 2010 in relation to making reasonable adjustments, nondiscrimination and their Public Sector Equality Duty - positive and proactive behaviour support to reduce the occurrence of challenging behaviour and the need to use reasonable force.
+- The school follows DfE guidance Use of reasonable force in schools, and includes: - response to risks presented by incidents involving children with additional vulnerability -SEND, mental health or with medical conditions. - duties under the Equality Act 2010 in relation to making reasonable adjustments, nondiscrimination and their Public Sector Equality Duty - positive and proactive behaviour support to reduce the occurrence of challenging behaviour and the need to use reasonable force.